rvjc/free-mandelbrot/README.md

 discovery by Benoit Mandelbrot.
 As the story goes, he thought his printer was smudging ink which is entirely understandable if you check out the World View screenshot below.
-But Monsieur Mandelbrot took it upon himself to "burrow down".
-And, in doing so, he made what Arthur C. Clarke described as "one of the most astonishing discoveries in the entire history of mathematics".
+But Monsieur Mandelbrot's curiosity got the better of him and took it upon himself to "burrow down" and investigate further.
+In doing so, he made what Arthur C. Clarke described as "one of the most astonishing discoveries in the entire history of mathematics".

 As my youngest son put it: "Maybe the universe is NOT expanding, but we are getting smaller".
 Well, this Mandelbotesque thought